zoot101/snapraid-daily-hooks/README.md

 =======================
 Overall Result: SUCCESS
 ```

+Its recommended to leave this functionality on to ensure proper formatted messages
+to services like **Telegram** or **ntfy**, and if the user wants more information
+to use the **apprise_attach_runlog** to attach the full email body to the notification
+as an attachment (see below).

+However, note that the above more compact log for any Apprise Urls that DO NOT start with
+**mailto://** or **mailtos://** (non-email services) can be disabled through the use of the
+**apprise_disable_compact_runlog** option.
+As mentioned before, this is **NOT** recommended as
+it may cause formatting issues.
+Uncomment and set to "yes" to use, otherwise leave
+commented out or set to "no".

 The **apprise_attach_runlog** setting shown above in the config file sample is used to
 attach the default email body as an attachment to the non-email notification services like